A Christian Hierarchy of Values

 And that brings us to the question, what then does the Bible present as primary?
 The logical answer seems to be that the highest virtue is the fear of the Lord.
 We are told in scripture that the fear of the Lord is the beginning of both wisdom (Psalm 111:10, Proverbs 9:10) and knowledge (Proverbs 1:7).
 The fear of the Lord gives life and health not only to the individual believer, but it is also a sign of a healthy church (Acts 9:31).
 And then, out of the fear of the Lord proceeds the pursuit of the other Christian virtues.

-Posted on December 12, 2009, in Uncategorized and tagged agape, arete, Aristotle, Augustine, blessedness, courage, faith, fear of the Lord, Greek Virtues, Hierarchy of Values, hope, Justice, knowledge of God, Love, makarios, moderation, pursuit of truth, Truth, virtue, wisdom.
+Posted on December 12, 2009, in Pastoral Reflections and tagged agape, arete, Aristotle, Augustine, blessedness, courage, faith, fear of the Lord, Greek Virtues, Hierarchy of Values, hope, Justice, knowledge of God, Love, makarios, moderation, pursuit of truth, Truth, virtue, wisdom.
 Bookmark the permalink.
 2 Comments.